mattmallencode/crm/README.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | Primary Key, String | Integer | String | String | Integer | String | String | String |

-+ contact_id - "{email}_{team_id}", used to uniquely identify contact
++ contact_id - "{email}_{team_id}", used as primary key
-+ team_id - secondary key used to associate a contact with a team
++ team_id - the team the contact belongs to
 + name - name of the contact
 + email - email address of the contact
 + phone_number - phone number of the contact
-+ contact_owner - owner (team member) assigned to the contact
++ contact_owner - team member assigned to the contact
-+ company - the company associated with the contact
++ company - company associated with the contact
-+ status - the status of the relationship with the contact e.g. "New"
++ status - the status of the contact relationship e.g. "New"

 #### Notes